reinhard-skopp-db/innersource/discoverable/README.md

 ### Repository purpose
 - Make sure you solve a real problem.
 Repositories that have useful, helpful information will always rise to the top.
 - Make sure your idea behind the solution and your vision are clearly written down.
 It helps if people know not only what the repository is _for_, but where it came from and where it's going.
+- There are three types of repository visibility: public, internal, and private.

 ### Sharing
 - Tell users to star your repo if they find it interesting.